Kentucky sheriff killed judge in his chambers following an argument, police say. Here’s what we know - KESQ

 “This community is small in nature, and we’re all shook,” Gayheart said.

+The killing came less than two weeks after southeast Kentucky was rocked by a shooting at an interstate that wounded five people in Laurel County.
+And just three days ago, a Russell County deputy was killed in the line of duty, officials said.

-While other people were in the building at the time, no one else was inside the judge’s chambers and no other injuries were reported.
+While other people were in the building when Mullins was shot, no one else was inside the judge’s chambers and no other injuries were reported.
 There’s no threat to the public, Gayheart added.

-Law enforcement has yet to release details about the argument that led up to the shots being fired, and the motive remains under investigation, Gayheart said, adding that the incident was “isolated.”
+Law enforcement has yet to release details about the argument that led up to the shots, and the motive remains under investigation, Gayheart said, adding the incident was “isolated.”

 Stines is jailed in nearby Leslie County.
-It is not clear when Stines will have his first court appearance because arraignments for crimes committed in Letcher County would normally be handled by Judge Mullins, Jackie Steele, the Commonwealth’s Attorney who has been assigned to the case, told CNN on Friday.
+It is not clear when Stines will have his first court appearance because arraignments for crimes committed in Letcher County would normally be handled by Mullins, said Jackie Steele, the Commonwealth’s Attorney assigned to the case.

 “The last word I got from the Court system was that they were looking for a judge to take the case and that the arraignment will be next week, but the date and time is unknown at this time,” Steele told CNN by email Friday.